5t3ph/11ty-netlify-jumpstart/src/pages/about.md

 See `.env-sample` for the single expected value of `URL` which should be set to your localhost.
 The sample uses the default 11ty port, so you can simply rename the file to `.env` if you haven't changed the port.

 The `URL` value is then available via the global data described previously, and can be used in templates with `meta.url`.
-You can see this used for the RSS feed and sitemap as well as meta tag links to the social share preview images to create the absolute URLs.
+You can see this used for the RSS feed and sitemap to create the absolute URLs.

 ## Template Languages Used

 Page templates are created as Nunjucks (`.njk`), and feature are added that expect Markdown for most page content.

 The home page - `src/index.njk` - is set to process first as Markdown followed by Nunjucks.
 This allows mixing HTML with Markdown, with benefits being code syntax highlighting and ability to include classes on HTML elements.
 This functionality is provided by the `templateEngineOverride: md, njk` in the frontmatter.

-A unique case uses Nunjucks to create the `json` that is used to generate the [social share preview images](#social-share-preview-images).

 Review the list of [available templating languages](https://www.11ty.dev/docs/languages/) in the 11ty docs.